Blaze Balance Engine mark Blaze Balance Engine SaaS

 Core productShared engineOperator-first

-• Landing, Ops Shell, and serious control-room framing come first
+• Landing, App Shell, Ops Shell, and serious control-room framing come first

 • Stable GrowHouse upgrades continue to roll into SaaS in measured clusters